AG7GN/images/README.md

 - [Fe-Pi Audio Z Version 2 sound card](https://fe-pi.com/products/fe-pi-audio-z-v2)
 - Budd Churchward's ([WB7FHC](http://wb7fhc.com/index.html)) excellent DigiLink (REV C or later) or [Nexus DR-X](http://wb7fhc.com/intro.html) board
 - 16GB or greater MicroSD card (a 16GB card is more than adequate)
-- OPTIONAL: Speakers attached to Pi's built-in audio jack or an HDMI monitor with speakers if you want to monitor the radio's TX and/or RX
+- OPTIONAL: Speakers attached to Pi's built-in audio jack or an HDMI monitor with speakers if you want to monitor the radio's TX and/or RX or use Fldigi's audio alert feature

 This image uses the default configuration for user __pi__:
 - User pi's home directory is __/home/pi__